 by Ben Forta

 A thorough working knowledge of SQL is essential when interacting with databases, whether you’re an application developer, database administrator, web application designer, mobile app developer, or Microsoft Office user.
-And Sams Teach Yourself SQL in 10 Minutes provides the easy, practical solutions you need to get the job done.
-The author teaches you only the elements of SQL you need to know, beginning with easy data retrieval and swiftly progressing to more advanced subjects covered include the use of joins, sub queries, stored procedures, cursors, and many more.
+Sams Teach Yourself SQL in 10 Minutes provides the easy, practical solutions you need to get the job done.
+The author teaches you only the elements of SQL you need to know, beginning with easy data retrieval and swiftly progressing to more advanced subjects covered including the use of joins, sub-queries, stored procedures, cursors, and many more.
 You’ll study slowly, systematically, and simply–in short, quick courses that last no more than 10 minutes.

 by Allen G. Taylor

 This 3rd Edition is your one-stop shop for all things SQL and SQL-based database systems.
 Database administrators, application programmers, and those who manage them will all find clear, straightforward explanations of the SQL language and its many powerful uses.
 With an ever amount of data available, more and more businesses, both large and small, are shifting away from spreadsheets and toward SQL databases such as Access, Microsoft SQL Server, Oracle databases, MySQL, and PostgreSQL.
 This informational resource covers the design, development, and upkeep of various databases.
-SQL All-In-One For Dummies is a recent update to the popular book for readers looking for in-depth knowledge on SQL databases and queries.
+SQL All-In-One For Dummies is a recent update to the popular book for readers looking for in-depth knowledge of SQL databases and queries.

 by Alan Beaulieu